7 productivity paranoia statistics about hybrid workforces

 Remote work has rapidly grown and evolved over the past couple years.
 Only 6% of American workers were fully remote pre-pandemic.
-Now, 66% of employees work remotely at least part-time.
+Now, 66% of employees work remotely or hybrid.
 And by the year 2025, it’s expected that over 36 million American employees will be working remotely.1

 Thanks to technology, today’s workers are able to perform many jobs offsite—and enjoy the numerous benefits of working from home.
 Improved work-life balance, diminished commute stress, location independence and money savings are just a few reasons why employees value remote work.
 In fact, as many as 94% of employees say that they prefer to work fully remote or a hybrid (working both remotely and in office) schedule, and just 6% of workers prefer to work fully onsite.1